CfSOtago/GREENGridData/dataProcessing/gridSpy/README.md

  * saves two checkPlots for each household as a very useful eye-ball of data quality and power demand profiles

 The code makes extensive use of package functions.
 You will need to look at the [package function code](../../R/) to understand what has been done.
 If you want to use the data processing code in this directory, the makeFile.R runs everything.

+# imputeTotalPower.R
+This script imputes the total power demand per household for each 1 minute period.
+It uses one of two circuits-to-sum files from the /data folder to do so.
+Reports on the results of doing so can be found at https://cfsotago.github.io/GREENGridData/.

+# Issues

 We keep a log of [issues](https://github.com/CfSOtago/GREENGridData/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3AgridSpy) - if you detect a new problem with the data (or code) please open a new [issue](https://github.com/CfSOtago/GREENGridData/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3AgridSpy).